-How to create a KML file
+How to Create a KML File

 As part of our monitoring and reporting process, accurate geographic data is critical.
 A KML (Keyhole Markup Language) file allows us to define the exact locations and boundaries of project sites, including forest plots, agroforestry areas, or reforested zones, directly on a map.